So we did *sometimes* go where the signs *sometimes* said Notice: Maybe You Shouldn’t.

 ~~oo0oo~~

 My bad.
-We arrived at the Mocambique border with Tommy’s passport, birth certificate, Aitch’s death certificate, my application for Tom’s unabridged birth certificate plus the receipt for same.
+We arrived at the Mocambique border with Tommy’s passport, birth certificate, Aitch’s death certificate, a copy of my application for Tom’s unabridged birth certificate plus the receipt for same.
 No go.
 They wanted his unabridged birth certificate itself, or a letter saying we’d applied for it.
-“But here’s the application and the receipt”, I protested.
+“But here’s the application itself, and the receipt,” I protested.
 In vain.
+They could not change their instructions from higher up – fair enough.
+As usual, the higher-ups are not ‘on the ground.’
+They’re higher up.

-So its Christmas day and we’re looking for a place to stay.
-It felt kinda biblical.
-Reminded me of a story I’d heard in my youth.
+So it’s Christmas day and we’re looking for a place to stay.
+It feels kinda biblical.
+Reminds me of a story I heard in my youth.
 Everywhere we went was full.
+If there had been an inn, it would have to have been full too.
 We drove on to Bhanga Nek, sandwiched between the big Kosi Bay lake and the beach.
-I’m in my element in a brand-new Avis rented Ford Ranger 4X4 with six forward gears and push-button 4X4 transfer case on the Maputaland Coastal Reserve’s sand roads.
-Kids would rather be in a different element, truth be told.
+I’m in my element in a brand-new Avis rented Ford Ranger 4X4 with six forward gears and push-button 4X4 transfer case on my favourite roads – the Maputaland Coastal Reserve’s sand roads.
+The kids would probably rather be in a different element, truth be told.

-We get to the Bhanga Nek Beach Camp.
+We get to the Bhanga Nek Beach (see above) and the Beach Camp.
 Full.
 We drive to the Community Camp.
 Full, thank goodness: What an uproar!
-Everyone has spent their entire bonus on grog and they’ve already imbibed half of it.
+Seems everyone has spent their entire xmas bonus on grog and they’ve already imbibed half of it.
 All are noisy, some are already staggery at noon.

 Thulani sees me and lurches over, ice clinking in his glass.
-“I have a place where you can stay” he says.
+“I have a place where you can stay,” he says.
 I ask the whereabouts and recognise it as a village we passed a couple of kms back.
 He hops in and guides me there.
-Doesn’t spill a drop of his drink on the bumpy road.
+Doesn’t spill a drop of his drink on the bumpy – no, undulating – sandy road.
 He’s done this before.

-It’s a lovely rustic chalet.
+It’s a lovely rustic chalet in Bhanga Nek Village.
+Not palatial, but not mangery neither.
+Real beds or bunks, not cribs.
 We eat and sleep.
 Not a single mozzie!
-It has been booked for that night so we’re back on those wonderful sand roads in the morning, vehicle in 4WD High Ratio second gear and easing along like a dream.
+It has been booked for the next night, so we’re back on those wonderful sand roads in the morning, vehicle in 4WD High Ratio second gear and easing along like a dream.
+Did I mention I’m in my element, happy as a melodious lark?

-The drive back was along my favourite roads in Africa, through coastal grasslands dotted with umdoni trees.
+The drive back was along my favourite roads in South Africa, through coastal grasslands dotted with umdoni trees.
 Paradise.
 Easing along effortlessly in 4WD high ratio second gear, barely touching the accelerator, barely touching the steering wheel, the tyres guided in the twin tracks in the sand.
-Again, I said to the kids “Isn’t this amazing!?”
+Again I said to the kids, “Isn’t this amazing!?”

-“Huh?” they said, looking up and looking around.
-“What?”
+Huh? they said, looking up and looking around.
+What?
+OK Dad.

 Pearls before swine.

-A week or two later, back home, I overheard Tom mocking my organisational skills, and telling his mate “My Dad took us to Bangladesh for Christmas.”
+A week or two later, back home, I overhear Tom gently mocking my organisational skills, and telling his mate where he knew I could overhear, “My Dad took us to Bangladesh for Christmas.“ I had to grin.

 *sigh* At least they do love their home, that’s no maybe!